SMTG-Bham/doped/docs/Tips.rst

 Eigenvalue / Electronic Structure Analysis
 ------------------------------------------
-In ``doped``, we can use the ``DefectEntry.get_eigenvalue_analysis()`` method to analyse the orbital character and localisation of single-particle eigenstates from the underlying electronic structure calculations.
-For this, we employ the methodology of `Kumagai et al. <https://doi.org/10.1103/PhysRevMaterials.5.123803>`_ (through an interface with ``pydefect``), which allows in-depth analysis of localised/deep in-gap defect states and their effects on the band edges, as well as the automated identification of shallow / perturbed host states (PHS) – see the following section for an example of this analysis.
+In ``doped``, we can use the :class:`~doped.core.DefectEntry` :meth:`~doped.core.DefectEntry.get_eigenvalue_analysis` method to analyse the orbital character and localisation of single-particle eigenstates from the underlying electronic structure calculations.
+For this, we employ the methodology of
+`Kumagai et al. <https://doi.org/10.1103/PhysRevMaterials.5.123803>`_ (through an interface with ``pydefect``), which allows in-depth analysis of localised/deep in-gap defect states and their effects on the band edges, as well as the automated identification of shallow / perturbed host states (PHS) -- see the following section for an example of this analysis.
 The `easyunfold <https://smtg-bham.github.io/easyunfold/>`__ package for band structure unfolding can also be quite useful for extending this electronic structure analysis.

-The optional argument ``parse_projected_eigen`` in ``DefectsParser`` (``True`` by default) controls whether to load the projected eigenvalues & orbitals, which then allows ``DefectEntry.get_eigenvalue_analysis()`` to be called – returning information about the nature of the band edge and in-gap states, allowing defect states (and whether they are deep or shallow/PHS) to be automatically identified and characterised.
+The optional argument ``parse_projected_eigen`` in :class:`~doped.analysis.DefectsParser` (``True`` by default) controls whether to load the projected eigenvalues & orbitals, which then allows :meth:`~doped.core.DefectEntry.get_eigenvalue_analysis` to be called -- returning information about the nature of the band edge and in-gap states, allowing defect states (and whether they are deep or shallow/PHS) to be automatically identified and characterised.
 Furthermore, a plot of the single-particle electronic eigenvalues is returned (if ``plot = True``;
 default).
 Note that for VASP to output the necessary data for this analysis, your ``INCAR`` file needs to include ``LORBIT > 10`` (to obtain the projected orbitals).